Join us for this year’s Summit on May 17-18, 2022

 Commercial Vehicle Safety Research Summit

 Best Practices for Advancing Safety through Partnerships with Universities

-The Center for Advanced Public Safety (CAPS) is pleased to host the Southeast CMV Summit.
+The Center for Advanced Public Safety (CAPS) and Alabama Transportation Institute (ATI) are pleased to host the Southeast CMV Summit.
 The summit will bring together government, industry, and research personnel who have interests in CMV traffic safety with the goal of heavy interaction among university researchers, personnel from government and private agencies, law enforcement, and CMV industry representatives.

 The objectives of the summit are as follows:

 - To exchange CMV traffic safety information and new research with attendees on relevant topics including, but not limited to, improved compliance, new safety technologies, and rural road safety.